GluuFederation/docs-ce-prod/docs/source/user-management/idm-sync.md

 }
 ```

-For the above example, all entries returned have a modified timestamp newer than `2019-12-24T17:00:03` (UTC time).
+For the above example, all entries returned have a modified timestamp earlier than `2019-12-24T17:00:03` (UTC time).